roadwarriorwp/rwc-employee-handbook/readme.md

 * __We believe the 9-5 is dead.__
 	* The internet and social media don't have set business hours -- and neither do we!
 	* A business built on the internet needs to be fluid and responsive, whether it's 2pm *or 2am*.
-	* There's also perks: Taking afternoons off to watch a school play and weekends camping in the woods!
+	* There's also perks: Taking afternoons off to watch a school play, Friday Happy Hour at a local brewery, and weekends camping in the woods!
 * __We believe in giving back to our community.__
 	* Community can be local, or wherever we do business across the US.
 	* We donate annually to the Cystic Fibrosis Foundation, Allied Women Entrepreneurs, Girls Who Code, and Child's Play.
 	* 501c3 nonprofits receive a blanket 20% discount for all services.
 	* Every July, we build one *100% FREE* website for a nonprofit organization nominated by our audience.
+	* Full-time employees get paid time off for volunteering with organizations of their choice.
 * __We believe "someday" is not a day of the week.__
 	* We set goals and we meet them.
 	* We don't let fear of failure hold us back.